Skip to main content

 • give your tenants a written warning if there is evidence of excessive noise

-• remind them that being involved in antisocial behaviour could breach their contract
+• remind them that causing antisocial behaviour could breach their contract

 Complaints about rubbish

 HMO landlords must provide bins for rubbish and recycling.
 Non-HMO landlords are not legally required to do this.
-But tenants will expect to have the right bins in the property.
+But tenants will expect to have the right bins on the property.

 Make sure bins are: